benpin31/LGBT-center-client/README.md

 # LGBT CENTER APP

+## What is our app about?

 Centre LGBTQI+ is an association that has been fighting for equal rights and against discrimination based on sexual orientation or gender identity for more than 20 years.
 They welcome, inform and offer support by providing activities and documentary resources on LGBT issues.
-They get about 15000 (fifteen thousand) visitors per year in their Paris office.
+They get about 15000 visitors per year in their Paris office.

 Like many NGOs they rely on donations.
 For that reason they need to keep track of how many people come and what kind of assistance is provided.
 With these records they’re able to :
 - Demonstrate which of their activities is most requested.